-Even if you’ve never read the comic books, you will still be swept away into the world of Asterix, the mighty little Gaul fighting the evil Roman Empire.
+Even if you’ve never read the comic books, you will still be swept away into the world of Asterix and Obelix, the mighty Gauls fighting the evil Julius Caesar and the Roman Empire.

 The story is set at the time when France was invaded by the Roman Empire (1st Century BC to 5AD).
 At the time France as called La Gaule and the people here were referred to Les Gaulois.